guoqingbao/Pathofusion/README.md

 https://cloudstor.aarnet.edu.au/plus/s/zmmMehQXyA7Pp0Q

-In the video, the original H&E is first shown; next, the predicted heatmap was overlai; fianlly, the prediction was compared with expert markings.
+In the video, the original H&E is first shown; next, the predicted heatmap was overlaid; fianlly, the prediction was compared with expert markings.

 # The code